A Guide to Interactions Between Cats and Humans

 Bottom line: Negative interactions contribute to a cat being unsocialized.

 Neutral interactions won’t move a cat either way on the socialization continuum.
 However, that doesn’t mean they aren’t important.
-Neutral interactions with cats can simply mean coexisting in a shared environment.
+Neutral interactions with cats can simply mean coexisting in a shared environment with little contact.
+Like a neighbor who knows a community cat colony lives nearby but makes no move to interact with them OR call animal control to remove them.

-Cats live outdoors, always have, and always will.
-Alley Cat Allies’ mission is to show people that community cats have a valuable place in our communities, and that we can live peacefully together.
+Cats live outdoors, always have and always will.
+Alley Cat Allies’ mission is to show people that community cats have a valuable place in our society, and that we can live peacefully together.

 Bottom line: Neutral interactions don’t affect a cat’s socialization but are a beneficial way for community cats and people to coexist.